-Because you use your budget to make spending decisions, your records in YNAB need to be in complete agreement with your bank’s records—the process of verifying they agree is called reconciliation.
-It can be completed on the web app and the iOS mobile app.
+Because you use your budget to make spending decisions, your records in YNAB need to be in complete agreement with your bank’s records—the process of verifying they agree is called reconciliation, and we recommend you reconcile your spending accounts at least once a week.

 In This Article

-Your transactions have one of three statuses in the right-hand side of your account register screen.
+Your transactions have one of three statuses in the far right-hand column of your account register: